Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction: Sample growth and characterisation

 \section{Sample growth and characterisation}

-Pt(4)/Co(0.5)/Pt(2), Pt(4)/Co(0.8)/Ta(t)/Pt(2) (t=0.16~nm and 0.32~nm for the Ta dusting layer), Pt(4)/Co(0.8)/Au(4) and Pt(4)/Gd$_{77}$Co$_{23}$(4)/Ta(2) (thicknesses in nm) were prepared by magnetron sputtering on Si/SiO$_{2}$ substrates.
-The GdCo layer was prepared by co-sputtering of Gd and Co targets \cite{Krizakova2019}.
-All the samples exhibit out-of-plane magnetisation giving rise to square hysteresis loops.
-Since the compensation temperature of the GdCo film is close to room temperature, its magnetisation is much smaller than the one of Co.
-The spontaneous magnetisation and the effective magnetic anisotropy were measured by VSM-SQUID.
-The magnetic parameters are reported in Table I. Magnetisation reversal measurements and domain wall velocity measurements were carried out using polar magneto-optical Kerr microscopy.
-The domain wall speeds were measured as a function of the out-of-plane magnetic field intensity, up to $B_{z}$=400~mT, using microcoils associated to a pulse current generator providing 30~ns long magnetic pulses.
-The film magnetisation was first saturated in the out-of-plane direction.
+Pt(4)/Co(0.5)/Pt(2), Pt(4)/Co(0.8)/Ta(t)/Pt(2) (t=0.16~nm and 0.32~nm for the Ta dusting layer), Pt(4)/Co(0.8)/Au(4) and Pt(4)/Gd$_{77}$Co$_{23}$(4)/Ta(2) (thicknesses in nm) were prepared by magnetron sputtering on Si/SiO$_{2}$ substrates covered with a Ta(3) buffer layer.
+The Gd$_{77}$Co$_{23}$ layer was prepared by co-sputtering of Gd and Co targets \cite{Krizakova2019}.
+All the samples exhibit out-of-plane magnetization giving rise to square hysteresis loops.
+Due to the anti-parallel alignment of the Co and Gd magnetic moments and the vicinity of the compensation temperature, the magnetization of the Ta(3)/Pt(4)/Gd$_{77}$Co$_{23}$(4)/Ta(2) is much lower than that of the other samples.
+More details on sample preparation and characterization are given in the Supplementary Information file \cite{SupplMat}.
+The spontaneous magnetization and the effective magnetic anisotropy were measured by VSM-SQUID.
+The magnetic parameters are reported in Table I.

+Domain wall velocity measurements were carried out using polar magneto-optical Kerr microscopy.
+The domain wall speeds were measured as a function of the out-of-plane magnetic field intensity, up to $B_{z}$=300~mT, using microcoils associated to a pulse current generator providing down to 30~ns long magnetic pulses with a rise/fall time of $\approx$ 5~ns (see Supplementary Information for details \cite{SupplMat}).
+The film magnetization was first saturated in the out-of-plane direction.
 An opposite magnetic field pulse $B_{z}$ was then applied to nucleate one or several reverse domains.
 The DW velocity was deduced from the expansion of the initial bubble domain, after the application of further magnetic field pulses.